RedHatSatellite/satellite-clone/README.md

 - 6.6
 - 6.7

-Note: cloning with a remote database is not currently supported

 #### What you need: ####
   - A blank (vanilla install) RHEL 7 server (target server).
 You will run the setup commands here.
   - A backup from a Satellite server (source server) created with `foreman-maintain` or `katello-backup`.
 This backup can be with or without pulp data, and can be from a RHEL 6 or 7 machine.